FunnyDeadCat/sapfioneer-mini-tests/README.md

-# Mini framework for SAP Fiooner recruitment challenge
+# Mini framework for SAP Fioneer recruitment challenge
 TODO: add here how to run it